enumerbs/Module15-Challenge-Leaflet/README.md

 - The Part 1 implementation notes also apply for Part 2.
 - To work-around a CORS-related error when accessing the tectonic plate boundaries data from GitHub, the relevant JSON file was downloaded locally and included in the project as a source file.
 Additional comments about how this was then loaded and processed are in the source code (and see References for related details).
+- To configure GitHub pages to present the implementation from the 'Part 2' subfolder, a GitHub Action was configured to publish from that subfolder (see References for details).

 # References